root3nl/SupportApp/README.md

 :information_source: Only values from a Configuration Profile will be used.
 Values set by `defaults write` will be ignored as it imposes a security risk.

+### Local Variables
+The Support App supports local variables with device and user details, which can be used across the app like the title, footer, buttons or any other text field.

+The following local variables are available with an example:
+* %COMPUTERNAME%: the current computer name
+* %MODELNAME%: the model name, like MacBook Air (M2, 2022)
+* %MODELSHORTNAME%: the short model name like MacBook
+* %FULLNAME%: the full name of the local macOS user account
+* %MACOSVERSION%: the macOS version, like 13.4.1
+* %MACOSVERSIONNAME%:  the macOS version marketing name, like Ventura
+* %IPADDRESS%: the current IP address
+* %SSID%: the current wireless network name (SSID)
+* %UPDATESAVAILABLE%: the number of updates available

 ### Jamf Pro variables
-When using Jamf Pro as the MDM solution, variables from Jamf Pro can be used in the Configuration Profile values to dynamically populate text like the title, footer or any other text field.
+When using Jamf Pro as the MDM solution, variables from Jamf Pro can also be used in the Configuration Profile values to dynamically populate text fields.

 Example
 * Set `title` to "Hi $FULLNAME!"